idiap/bob/doc/TutorialsArrays.rst

    uint8

-In addition, |project| provides the :py:func:`bob.core.convert` function which allows to convert/rescale a NumPy_ :py:class:`numpy.ndarray` of a given type into another array of a possibly different type with re-scaling.
+In addition, |project| provides the :py:func:`bob.core.convert` function which allows you to convert/rescale a NumPy_ :py:class:`numpy.ndarray` of a given type into another array, of possibly different type, with re-scaling.
-Typically, this is useful if we want to convert a uint8 2D array (e.g. a grayscale image) into a float64 2D array with a ``[0,1]`` range.
+Typically, this is useful if you want to convert a uint8 2D array (such as a grayscale image) into a float64 2D array with a ``[0,1]`` range.

 .. doctest::